tecracoin/tecracoin/CONTRIBUTING.md

 2. Create topic branch
 3. Commit patches

-For GUI-related issues or pull requests, the [https://github.com/bitcoin-core/gui] repository should be used.
+For GUI-related issues or pull requests, the [https://github.com/bitcoin-core/gui](https://github.com/bitcoin-core/gui) repository should be used.
-For all other issues and pull requests, the [https://github.com/bitcoin/bitcoin] repository should be used.
+For all other issues and pull requests, the [https://github.com/bitcoin/bitcoin](https://github.com/bitcoin/bitcoin) node repository should be used.

 The master branch for all monotree repositories is identical.